mateffy/laravel-job-progress/README.md

 <br />

-## License
+## Copyright & License

+This project was created by [Lukas Mateffy](https://mateffy.me) and is maintained by [Mateffy Software Research](https://mateffy.org).

-Open-Source using the MIT License.
+Open-Sourced using the MIT License.
 Please see the [License File](LICENSE.md) for more information.